jaredmoore/EvoROS/README.md

 ** Current Limitations **
 The simulations are not deterministic.
 Therefore, methods to alleviate this are recommended.
 Given this simple example, we have not implemented them here.

+## Basicbot Experiment Structure:

+The basicbot example is divided into two primary folders in the `/src/` directory.
+The first `basicbot` contains the code necessary to define the basicbot robot platform.
+The second `basicbot_ga` implements a genetic algorithm to evolve a controller for the basicbot.

 ## Future Extensions: